cometbft/qa-infra/README.md

 make stop-network

 # 13. Retrieve the data produced during the execution
+#    This command retrieves both the prometheus database and the blockstore
 make retrieve-data

-#alternatively, you can retrieve the prometheus data and the block store independently
+#alternatively, you can retrieve the prometheus database and the blockstore independently
 make retrieve-prometheus-data

 # to retrieve the blockstore from a node